Tatyana Kochnova, Alexander Roth

 Specify a Color Scheme

-Along with your dress code, setting a color scheme for guests can be one of the best ways to create a visual impact on your photos.
-It can be cohesive with your event design colors, inspired by the setting of your venue (such as blues for a seaside affair), or even in complete contrast to your theme!
-While suggesting colors, however, we recommend keeping in mind that not everyone feels comfortable or has access to styles in your specified color scheme, so including neutrals as an option is always great for guests.
-And while it is generally known and understood, if it's particularly important to you that guests don't wear white, it's always good to stipulate this.
+Along with your dress code, offering guests a suggested hue or color palette can be one of the best ways to create a visual impact on your photos.
+The palette might align with your event design, draw inspiration from your venue (like soft blues for a seaside affair), or even provide a bold contrast to your theme.
+However, when suggesting colors, keep in mind that not everyone feels comfortable—or has access to—styles in your chosen scheme, so including neutrals as an option is always a thoughtful touch.
+And while it's generally understood, if it's especially important to you that guests avoid wearing white, it never hurts to mention it.

 Create a Mood Board